emplor255/SUOT-Barycenter/README.md

 # On Barycenter Computation: Semi-Unbalanced Optimal Transport-Based Method on Gaussians
-This repository is the official implementation of [On Barycenter Computation: Semi-Unbalanced Optimal Transport-Based Method on Gaussians]
+This is the official implementation of [On Barycenter Computation: Semi-Unbalanced Optimal Transport-Based Method on Gaussians]

 ## Installation